chloejchou/balloon/README.md

 ### Objects

 A `PerspectiveCamera` is initially set up to face a rocket orbiting the moon, which is surrounded by asteroids.
-The rocket position is static, while the moon and asteroids rotate steadily along the z-axis to give the illusion of a moving rocket.
+The rocket's position is static, while the moon and asteroids rotate steadily along the z-axis to give the illusion of a moving rocket.

 #### Moon